BryanWilhite/Blog/presentation-drafts/2021-11-28-studio-status-report-2021-11.md

 ## month 11 of 2021 was about discovering why F# is a core Publication language

 This is my third month of making mention of [my public study of F#](https://github.com/BryanWilhite/jupyter-central/tree/master/get-programming-with-f-sharp).
 For the last two months I assumed that my study of F# would be a background, far-flung-future thing, helping me to _think_ about how to get “real” work done (better).
 Then [I learned about F# discriminated unions](https://github.com/BryanWilhite/jupyter-central/blob/master/get-programming-with-f-sharp/21-modeling-relationships-in-f-sharp.ipynb) (DUs) and yet another layer of proverbial of scales fell from my eyes.
-Trying to explain DUs to the c-like language world (which is effectively “everyone”) is like trying to explain why a ‘dialect’ of regular-expression syntax is useful for expressing class hierarchies.
+Trying to explain DUs to the c-like language world (which is effectively “everyone” who “codes”) is like trying to explain why a ‘dialect’ of regular-expression syntax is useful for expressing class hierarchies.
 What? _Exactly._

 This huge revelation leads me in a few directions: